 Some parts of this post may contain affiliate links.
 If you click on a link and make a purchase, I may earn a small commission on the sale at no extra cost to you.
 This helps me support my blogging efforts, and I thank you!

-2 tablespoons + 1 tsp Thai fish sauce
+- 2 tablespoons + 1 teaspoon Thai fish sauce

 - Heat the coconut oil on medium-low and add the chopped carrots.

 - Saute gently until the oil turns golden and the carrots are slightly tender, about 5 minutes.